EliAndrewC/l7r/setting/l7r.md

 ### The Secret Histories of the Moto

-Apparently the Yassa is not the only secret writings of the Moto, and they evidently have secret histories as well.
+Apparently the Yassa is not the only secret writing of the Moto, and they evidently have secret histories as well.
 Moto Zolzaya and Moto Khunbish have evidently both read some or all of these secret histories, which contain the Moto version of the Black Guard.

 According to Moto Zolzaya, when the Moto returned to their ancestral homelands, they reclaimed ancient shrines such as Bodi Kaikhan.
 Some of those shrines contained secret teachings and rituals, part of the old ways whose practices had fallen out of use.
 A man named Moto Tsume was the khan of the Vindicator (Zolzaya informs you that the Vindicator histories place him as their high priest who defied their khan), who performed certain rituals to immortalize himself before he was driven out by the other noble families of the Vindicator.
 Moto Tsume and his disciples escaped into Jigoku after being surrounded in a siege of Bodi Kaikhan, and evidently one of the chief responsibilities of Vindicator priests is to spiritually ward the walls of Bodi Kaikhan to keep them from being able to re-enter the mortal realm directly from Jigoku.
 The strength of the Vindicator wards is demonstrated by the fact that the Dark Moto are forced to enter the mortal realm in the Shadowlands, presumably through the Festering Pit of Fu Leng.